 We use the information we collect to customize our services for you, including providing recommendations, personalized content, and customized search results.
-For example,
+For example, Security Checkup provides security tips adapted to how you use Google products.
+And, depending on your available settings, Google Play could use information like apps you've already installed and videos you've watched on YouTube to suggest new apps you might like.

-Security Checkup provides security tips adapted to how you use Google products.
-And Google Play uses information like apps you've already installed and videos you've watched on YouTube to suggest new apps you might like.
+Depending on your settings, we may also show you personalized ads based on your interests and activity across Google services.
+For example, if you search for "mountain"

-Depending on your settings, we may also show you personalized ads based on your interests.
-For example, if you search for "mountain bikes," you may see ads for sports equipment on YouTube.
+bikes," you may see ads for sports equipment on YouTube.
 You can control what information we use to show you ads by visiting your ad settings in My Ad Center.